 English as a Second Language

-At LISA-JUNIOR the purpose of the ESL program is to provide students with the support they need to feel comfortable and to learn in everyday situations in the classroom.
+At Anton Bruckner International School the purpose of the ESL program is to provide students with the support they need to feel comfortable and to learn in everyday situations in the classroom.
 It aims to give students the necessary skills to develop their learning of English and enjoy learning in the classroom.

 ESL lessons will focus on developing communication skills that are necessary to feel comfortable and safe in the class and throughout the school.
 They may also be linked to class work.
 Each lesson is planned to suit the needs of the child ranging from students who don’t speak any English to those who are able to use more.
 A range of teaching strategies will be used and the lessons will include listening, speaking, reading and writing according to the needs of the child.
 The initial emphasis of ESL lessons will be speaking and understanding English.
 These lessons will continue until the child meets the exit criteria.